In this article

 | 3.8% | Special rate (accommodation services) |

-These rates apply to the CHF-equivalent value of the taxable supply.
-If a customer pays 0.01 BTC for a service worth CHF 820, and 8.1% VAT applies, you owe CHF 66.42 in VAT, calculated on the CHF supply value.
-The Bitcoin amount is irrelevant to the VAT calculation.
+Apply these to the CHF-equivalent value of the supply.
+A customer pays 0.01 BTC for a service worth CHF 820 at the 8.1% rate?
+You owe CHF 66.42 in VAT, calculated on the CHF supply value.
+The Bitcoin amount does not enter the VAT calculation.

 How to handle a Bitcoin invoice

-The invoice must state the supply value in CHF with the VAT amount separately identified in CHF and the applicable rate.
-The Bitcoin amount can appear as additional information.
-The invoice date and the BTC-to-CHF conversion rate and its source must be documented.
+State the supply value in CHF.
+Show the VAT amount separately in CHF with the applicable rate.
+The Bitcoin amount can sit beside it as a settlement note.
+Record the invoice date, the BTC-to-CHF rate, and where you got the rate.

-Example: a web developer invoices CHF 5,000 + CHF 405 VAT (8.1%) for a project.
-The client settles by sending an agreed Bitcoin equivalent.
-The developer remits CHF 405 to ESTV at the next filing.
-The developer's Bitcoin holdings and how the rate moved afterward are irrelevant to the VAT obligation.
+A web developer invoices CHF 5,000 plus CHF 405 VAT (8.1%) for a project.
+The client settles by sending the agreed Bitcoin equivalent.
+The developer remits CHF 405 to the ESTV at the next filing.
+What happens to the price of the developer's Bitcoin afterward has no effect on the VAT bill.

-For DCA and salary-in-Bitcoin setups, the same logic applies.
-Any Bitcoin-denominated payment for a taxable supply carries the same VAT treatment as its CHF equivalent.
+The same logic covers DCA and salary-in-Bitcoin setups.
+A Bitcoin-denominated payment for a taxable supply gets the same VAT treatment as its CHF equivalent.

 VAT filing periods and Bitcoin bookkeeping

-Swiss VAT-registered businesses file quarterly by default under MWSTG Art.
-35. Annual filing is available for smaller businesses that elect it subject to conditions set out in Art.
-35. The filing period determines when you aggregate and report your Bitcoin-denominated sales.
+You file quarterly by default under MWSTG Art.
+35. Smaller businesses can elect annual filing under conditions set out in Art.
+35. The filing period sets when you aggregate and report your Bitcoin-denominated sales.

-Practically, this means your accounting system needs to capture the CHF equivalent of every Bitcoin invoice at the transaction date, not at the end of the quarter.
-If you invoice in Bitcoin and the price moves between the invoice date and the payment date, the relevant CHF figure for VAT is the value of the taxable supply at the time of supply, not the settlement value.
-This distinction matters when Bitcoin moves significantly between invoice and payment.
+Your accounting system must capture the CHF equivalent of every Bitcoin invoice at the transaction date, not at quarter-end.
+If the price moves between invoice date and payment date, the figure that matters for VAT is the supply value at the time of supply.
+Settlement value does not replace it.
+This matters when Bitcoin moves hard between invoice and payment.

-VAT registration itself is handled through the ESTV portal at estv.admin.ch.
-Once registered, you receive a VAT number (MWST-Nummer) that must appear on all invoices.
-New registrations are effective from the start of the quarter in which you apply or the quarter in which you first exceeded the CHF 100,000 threshold, whichever is earlier.
+Register through the ESTV portal at estv.admin.ch.
+You receive a VAT number (MWST-Nummer) that must appear on every invoice.
+Registration takes effect from the start of the quarter in which you apply, or the quarter you first crossed CHF 100,000, whichever is earlier.

 Mining and VAT

-The ESTV position on mining is that proof-of-work Bitcoin mining does not constitute a commercial service provided to an identifiable recipient.
+The ESTV treats proof-of-work Bitcoin mining as a non-supply.
 MWSTG Art.
-18 requires a supply to a specific recipient (Leistungserbringung an einen Empfänger) for VAT to apply.
-Protocol-based block rewards and transaction fee income do not meet this condition because the relationship runs between the miner and the network protocol, not between two identified parties.
+18 requires a supply to a specific recipient (Leistungserbringung an einen Empfänger).
+Protocol block rewards and transaction fees fail this test because the relationship runs between miner and protocol, not between two identified parties.

-Mining income therefore falls outside the Swiss VAT scope.
-This holds for standard home mining operations and commercial mining farms operating in Switzerland.
+Mining income sits outside Swiss VAT scope.
+The same holds for home mining setups and commercial farms operating in Switzerland.

-Note that this VAT position is separate from the income tax and AHV treatment of mining, which is addressed in Bitcoin Tax in Switzerland.
-VAT-out-of-scope does not mean tax-free in all dimensions.
+This VAT position is separate from how the ESTV treats mining for income tax and AHV.
+Those questions sit in Bitcoin Tax in Switzerland.
+Out of VAT scope does not mean out of tax scope.

-If your mining operation sells a service to a specific paying client, for example if you provide hosted mining capacity to an identified counterparty in exchange for a fee, that arrangement is a commercial service and standard VAT rules apply to the fee income.
+If your mining operation sells a service to a specific paying client (say, hosted hashrate to a named counterparty for a fee), that arrangement is a commercial service.
+Standard VAT rules apply to the fee income.

 B2B versus B2C collection obligations

-B2C (private customers in Switzerland): If you are VAT-registered and your supply is taxable, you must charge and collect VAT at the point of sale.
-For Bitcoin transactions this means your checkout or invoice must clearly show the CHF VAT amount and you must remit it.
+B2C (private customers in Switzerland): If you are VAT-registered and the supply is taxable, you charge and collect VAT at the point of sale.
+Your checkout or invoice must show the CHF VAT amount and you must remit it.
 The private customer cannot recover the VAT.

-B2B (Swiss VAT-registered businesses): Your Swiss business customer can typically deduct the input VAT you charge.
-The standard invoice-based mechanism applies.
-Bitcoin as payment medium changes nothing about the B2B VAT flow.
+B2B (Swiss VAT-registered businesses): Your Swiss business customer typically deducts the input VAT you charge.
+Standard invoice mechanics apply.
+Bitcoin as the payment rail does nothing to the B2B flow.

-Cross-border B2C and B2B: For supplies to recipients outside Switzerland, standard Swiss export and cross-border service rules under MWSTG Art.
-23-25 determine whether the supply is zero-rated, out-of-scope, or subject to reverse charge.
-The Bitcoin payment layer does not create additional Swiss VAT complexity; what matters is where the supply is made and who receives it.
+Cross-border B2C and B2B: For supplies to recipients outside Switzerland, MWSTG Art.
+23-25 decides whether the supply is zero-rated, out-of-scope, or subject to reverse charge.
+Bitcoin payment adds no Swiss VAT complexity.
+What matters is where you make the supply and who receives it.

-For Swiss businesses buying Bitcoin custody or exchange services from a foreign provider, the reverse-charge mechanism under MWSTG Art.
-45 applies to electronic and financial services if the Swiss recipient is VAT-registered and the foreign supplier is not.
+If a Swiss business buys Bitcoin custody or exchange services from a foreign provider, MWSTG Art.
+45 reverse-charge applies to electronic and financial services when the Swiss recipient is VAT-registered and the foreign supplier is not.

 Practical checklist for a Bitcoin-accepting Swiss business